datainpoint/asgmt-4-visualization-with-modern-data-science/README.md

     ### END SOLUTION
 ```

-## 10. Define a function `swap_vowels_case_in_word(x)` which converts the vowels in a word from upper-cased to lower-cased, and from lower-cased to upper-cased, respectively.
+## 10. Define a function `swap_vowels_case_in_word()` which converts the vowels in a word from upper-cased to lower-cased, and from lower-cased to upper-cased, respectively.

 ```python
 def swap_vowels_case_in_word(x: str) -> str: